 Aversion therapies help people break bad habits by associating something unpleasant with their habits.
 This therapy is often used for addictive behavior.

 For example, nail-biting, whose scientific name is onychophagia, is a habit that people developed to reduce stress.
 They learned to associate it with experiencing immediate relief from stress, anxiety, excitement, nervousness, or boredom.
 Furthermore, biting your nails can also ruin your teeth.
-To maintain good dental health, you should visit this reputable dentist In pasadena.
+To maintain good dental health, you should visit this reputable dentist.

 The habit can become so automated that people chew on their nails without even realizing it.
 They bite their nails to calm down when watching a television show, reading a book, or chatting on the telephone.